aahdee/p5grid/README.md

 Disclaimer: Be weary about updating this lib.
 It's likely that your code may break.
 I will try to keep a changelog for each commit.

 Here's my [twitter](https://twitter.com/aah_dee_), if you'd like to know more about me.

+### Special Thanks
+Processing and p5.js for inviting me to the 2019 p5.js Contributors Conference, Luisa for being a great group leader at the p5.js Contributors Conference, and Ted, Sona, Shefali, Carlos, and Jun Shern of the Music and Code in Performance Track.